-Polls Close: May 27, 11:59 PM CT/10:59 PM MT
+Polls Close: Aug.
+20, 11:59 p.m.
+CT/10:59 p.m.
+MT

 Today is the last day to 'Get Out the Vote'!
-The ballot can be accessed at: https://2022sd4-hlegballot. questionpro.com
+The ballot can be accessed at: sdstate.questionpro.com/2023sd4-hlegballot

-Bill Writing In-person Workshop: July (date TBD), 10 a.m.-3 p.m.
-CT/9 a.m.-2 p.m.
+Bill Writing In-person Workshop: Oct.
+1, 1-5 p.m.
+CT/12-4 p.m.
 MT

 After being elected, legislators begin working to draft legislation or bills.
 This is done by listening and talking to their constituents about the things that are important to them.
 This doesn't have to be a scary process!
 During this workshop, we will focus on the important parts to include in a bill or resolution and how to look at all aspects of the decision-making process.
-The elected legislators will determine the specific date of this workshop.
-These in-person workshops will be located at several SDSU Extension Regional Centers determined by the geographical locations of our elected legislators.
+This in-person workshop will be located at several SDSU Extension Regional Centers determined by the geographical locations of our elected legislators.
 Locations will be announced once those locations have been identified.

-First Draft of Bill(s) Due: August 10, 11:59 p.m.
+First Draft of Bill(s) Due: Oct.
+15, 11:59 p.m.
 CT/10:59 p.m.
 MT